 - 5.1.f.
-At least annually, there must be a summative evaluation of each resident that includes their readiness to progress to the next year of the program, if applicable. ^(Core) - 5.1.g.
+At least annually, there must be a summative evaluation of each resident that includes their readiness to progress to the next year of the program, if applicable. ^(Core) - 5.1.f.1.
+At least annually, each resident's competency in procedures and resuscitations must be formally evaluated by the program director.
+(Core) - 5.1.g.
 The evaluations of a resident's performance must be accessible for review by the resident. ^(Core) - 5.2.
 Resident Evaluation: Final Evaluation The program director must provide a final evaluation for each resident upon completion of the program. ^(Core) - 5.2.a.
-The specialty-specific Milestones, and when applicable the specialty-specific Case Logs, must be used as tools to ensure residents are able to engage in autonomous practice upon completion of the program. ^(Core)
+The specialty-specific Milestones, and when applicable the specialtyspecific Case Logs, must be used as tools to ensure residents are able to engage in autonomous practice upon completion of the program. ^(Core) - 5.2.b.

-- 5.2.b.
 The final evaluation must become part of the resident's permanent record maintained by the institution, and must be accessible for review by the resident in accordance with institutional policy. ^(Core) - 5.2.c.
-The final evaluation must verify that the resident has demonstrated the knowledge, skills, and behaviors necessary to enter autonomous practice.
-(Core) - 5.2.d.
+The final evaluation must verify that the resident has demonstrated the knowledge, skills, and behaviors necessary to enter autonomous practice. - 5.2.d.
 The final evaluation must be shared with the resident upon completion of the program. ^(Core) - 5.3.
-Clinical Competency Committee A Clinical Competency Committee must be appointed by the program director.
-(Core) - 5.3.a.
-At a minimum, the Clinical Competency Committee must include three members of the program faculty, at least one of whom is a core faculty member. ^(Core) - 5.3.b.
+Clinical Competency Committee A Clinical Competency Committee must be appointed by the program director. ^(Core) - 5.3.a.
+At a minimum, the Clinical Competency Committee must include three members of the program faculty, at least one of whom is a core faculty member. ^(Core)

+5.3.b.
 Additional members must be faculty members from the same program or other programs, or other health professionals who have extensive contact and experience with the program's residents. ^(Core)